 The College maintains inventories of resale merchandise as well as items for internal consumption.
 Books, student supplies, and institutional memorabilia make up the majority of the resale inventory.
-Inventories maintained for internal departmental use include postage, fuel, and office supplies which make up the balance of the recorded inventory.
-Inventories totaled \$388,207 and \$655,678 at June 30, 2019 and 2018, respectively.
+Inventories totaled \$295,529 and \$388,207 at June 30, 2020 and 2019, respectively.